TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

     Examples: *PG_website_a*, *PG_website_a_blog*, *PG_website_b*, *PG_website_b_gallery*

-    Grants permissions to all pages in the pages tree for a given site or only selected branches of pages in such a tree.
+    Grants permissions to all pages in the pages tree for a given site or only selected branches of pages in the tree.

     Those groups will be assigned directly to the pages (see Page Permissions for more details) following the TSConfig or the Access Module configuration.